Your Rights as a Student

 - File a complaint through the conduct code or a police report even without having a forensic exam

-For any of the services listed above please contact:
+For any of these services listed please contact:

 Deputy Title IX Coordinator